How Applications Support Azure Rights Management

 For the cases where users must apply information protection themselves, be sure to provide them with instructions and guidance how and when to do this.
 The instructions should be specific for the application and versions that they use and how they use them, and the guidance for when and how to apply information protection should be appropriate for your business.
 For more information, see Helping Users to Protect Files by Using Azure Rights Management.

-For Windows computers, this application unobtrusively integrates with and enhances the applications that users already use:
+For Windows computers, the RMS sharing application unobtrusively integrates with and enhances the applications that users already use:

 An Office add-in for Word, Excel, PowerPoint, and Outlook is installed.
 This provides users with a Share Protected button on the ribbon, which invokes an easy-to-use dialog box of settings that are most commonly used to protect files to be emailed.